 In early 2009, NOH brought another 26 rescued Kamlari girls from Lawajuni to Dhapasi, where the education was significantly better, opening up a third home, known as Papa’s Kalpana (Imagine) House.
 The girls moved into the building formerly housing the boys, who relocated to a newly expanded and renovated home on the same grounds, Papa’s Sambhav (Possibilities) House.
 Later in the same year, 28 more girls came from Lawajuni to live in NOH’s fourth and newest home, Papa’s Gumba (Sanctuary) House.

 In the summer of 2015 the Chelsea Center extended adult literacy classes to local women in the community of Dhapasi, becoming the Chelsea Education and Community Center (CECC).
 Nepal Orphans Home acquired property for our Papa’s Sambhav (Possibilities) House.
-In early fall, Nepal Orphans Home received a grant for a new building for the Chelsea Education and Community Center.
-At the end of the year at her Toronto Possible Worlds fundraiser, Board Director Toni Thomson premiered, What It Takes to Be Extraordinary, her documentary film about Michael Hess and Papa’s House.
+In early fall of 2015, Nepal Orphans Home received a grant for a new building for the Chelsea Education and Community Center and began construction the following year.

 Each of our Papa’s Houses is managed by Nepali staff.
-NOH is especially proud that one of our first children, Anita Mahato, is running Kalpana House and has become a key assistant to the director of operations.
-Deepa and Cila Regmi, sisters who came to Papa’s House in 2006 as young girls, are in charge of Gumba House.
-In addition to the on-site managers, each house has a didi (young woman) for cooking, cleaning and other chores.
-House managers also buy supplies and accompany children to medical appointments.
+NOH is especially proud that one of our first children, Anita Mahato, is running Kalpana House and has become a key assistant to the Director of Operations.
+Three other early Papa’s House children, now young adults, help manage Gumba and Sambhav Houses.
+In addition to the resident managers and their assistants, each house has a cook and a didi who come in daily to help with the cleaning and laundry.
+House managers also assist with buying supplies, accompanying children to medical appointments and other errands.

 Through donations, desktop and laptop computers with Internet connection are available in each home.
 In 2012 NOH purchased solar panels for our homes.
 Possible Worlds Foundation donated the funds for ten solar panels and additional solar panels were funded by Sanctuary for Kids Foundation and individual donors.
 With electricity often available for only six to eight hours a day outside of the monsoon months, solar panels provide reliable lighting for the kitchens and dining rooms, which double as study halls.
 Each house has a selection of books available to the children, for their academic studies, independent reading, and book discussion groups.